 Why Backing Up SaaS Cloud Data Is Now Essential for ISO 27001:2022 Compliance

-If your company is aiming for ISO 27001 certification—or looking to maintain it—you need to take a fresh look at how you back up your cloud-based data.
+If your company is aiming for ISO 27001 certification, or looking to maintain it, you need to take a fresh look at how you back up your cloud-based data.

 The latest update to the international information security standard, ISO/IEC 27001:2022, brings significant changes.
-One of the most important updates is the explicit requirement to backup data held in cloud-based platforms not directly managed by the organisation—in other words, your SaaS apps.
+One of the most important updates is the explicit requirement to backup data held in cloud-based platforms not directly managed by the organisation.
+In other words, your SaaS apps.

 What’s New in ISO 27001:2022?